cindytran825/Stocks-Program/DESIGN-README.txt

 with the idea that all the portfolio was being evaluated at a single given date.
 With the new addition of a logging system and evaluation of different timestamps, the getValue will now call getComposition to receive the stock count at a certain time period instead.
-- added a method in MyDate to return a string representation of a month integer
 - as we did not implement a "buy" or a "sell" method buy combined them in the "editPortfolio", not that we have been given directions to implement the new methods, we've made the edit portfolio method private and broke it up into buy and sell.
 The controller and model had to accommodate this change.
 I do think that this change is justified as there were no directions saying that changing the portfolio had to incorporate a buying and selling method.
 It is possible to infer that it could've been refactored into one method based on the given directions in part I.
-- Made a new class called DataChart to make the barchart.

 - getMonthLength() in the MyDateWithImpl was a private method and I changed that to public because I needed to call that method in the portfolio class.
 I thought this decision was reasonable because I needed to get the length of the month to get the value or each month in the bar chart (needed to call the method multiple times) and it didn't make sense for me to have duplicate code when I could just call a method that was already made.
-- added getChart() method along with two private helpers in the portfolio class.
-These methods are called to get the chart and the new DataChart class has methods that would build the chart.